-Date: Inspected By:

-Location: Project #:
+Date: Inspected By: Location: Project #:

-A A A A A A A A A A A A A A A A A A A

-Check one of the following: A A: Acceptable NA: Not Applicable D: Deficiency
+Check one of the following: A: Acceptable NA: Not Applicable D: Deficiency

 Α NA D Remark 1.
 CHASP available onsite for inspection?
-1 2 2 1 110110111 2.
-Health & Safety Compliance agreement (in CHASP) appropriately signed by Langan employees and contractors?
+2. Health & Safety Compliance agreement (in CHASP) appropriately signed by Langan employees and contractors?
 3. Hospital route map with directions posted on site?
 4. Emergency Notification List posted on site?
 5. First Aid kit available and properly stocked?
 6. Personnel trained in CPR/First Aid on site?
 7. MSDSs readily available, and all workers knowledgeable about the specific chemicals and compounds to which they may be exposed?
-3 Appropriate PPE being worn by Langan employees and contractors?
+8 Appropriate PPE being worn by Langan employees and contractors?
 9. Project site safe practices ("Standing Orders") posted?
 10. Project staff have 40-hr./8-hr./Supervisor HAZWOPER training?
 11. Project staff medically cleared to work in hazardous waste sites and fit-tested to wear respirators, if needed?
 12. Respiratory protection readily available?
 13. Health & Safety Incident Report forms available?
 14. Air monitoring instruments calibrated daily and results recorded on the Daily Instrument Calibration check sheet?
 15. Air monitoring readings recorded on the air monitoring data sheet/field log book?
 16. Subcontract workers have received 40-hr./8-hr./Spvsr.
 HAZWOPER training, as appropriate?
 17. Subcontract workers medically cleared to work on site, and fit-tested for respirator wear?
 18. Subcontract workers have respirators readily available?
-19. Mark outs of underground utilities done prior to nitiating any subsurface activities?
+19. Mark outs of underground utilities done prior to initiating any subsurface activities?
 20. Decontamination procedures being followed as outlined in CHASP?
 21. Are tools in good condition and properly used?
 22. Drilling performed in areas free from underground objects including utilities?
+I I I

 23. Adequate size/type fire extinguisher supplied?
 24. Equipment at least 20 feet from overhead powerlines?
 25. Evidence that drilling operator is responsible for the safety of his rig.
 26. Trench sides shored, layer back, or boxed?
 27. Underground utilities located and authorities contacted before digging?
 28. Ladders in trench (25-foot spacing)?
 29. Excavated material placed more than 2 feet away from excavation edge?
 30. Public protected from exposure to open excavation?
 31. People entering the excavation regarding it as a permit-required confined space and following appropriate procedures?
 32. Confined space entry permit is completed and posted?
 33. All persons knowledgeable about the conditions and characteristics of the confined space?
 34. All persons engaged in confined space operations have been trained in safe entry and rescue (non-entry)?
 35. Full body harnesses, lifelines, and hoisting apparatus available for rescue needs?
 36. Attendant and/or supervisor certified in basic first aid and CPR?
 37. Confined space atmosphere checked before entry and continuously while the work is going on?
 38. Results of confined space atmosphere testing recorded?
 39. Evidence of coordination with off-site rescue services to perform entry rescue, if needed?
 40. Are extension cords rated for this work being used and are they properly maintained?
+41. Are GFCIs provided and being used?